jrruethe/jrruethe.github.io/source/_posts/2015-09-12-setting-up-qubes.markdown

 ## Fixing Nautilus in Debian [^1]

+After updating, Nautilus won't open due to a dbus error.
-Replace the contents of `/usr/bin/qubes-desktop-run` in your Debian templates with the following:
+To fix this, replace the contents of `/usr/bin/qubes-desktop-run` in your Debian templates with the following:

 {% codeblock lang:python %}
 #!/usr/bin/python